-Researchers at UCSD and Memorial Sloan Kettering Cancer Center cite using Excellos sourced healthy donor starting material to carry out a fascinating study on ultrasonic activation of cancer immunotherapy.
+Researchers at UCSD and Memorial Sloan Kettering Cancer Center used Excellos healthy donor starting material to carry out a fascinating study on ultrasonic activation of cancer immunotherapy.

 CAR-T cell therapy is a paradigm shifting therapeutic with the potential to have an immense impact on cancer treatment options.
 The number of CAR-T therapies in clinical trial is rapidly increasing, as scientists search for ways to make the treatments safer, more efficient, and effective against a wider range of cancer types.

 While the treatment of leukemia and other blood borne cancers with CAR-T has been highly successful, the treatment of solid tumors is lagging behind.
 The research being developed in this study would provide a non-invasive way of activating live CAR-T cells on site.
-The ability to remotely control CAR expression would give doctors a method of precisely controlling where and when therapeutic cells are activated, which is particularly significant for the treatment of solid tumors.
+The ability to remotely control CAR expression would give doctors a method of precisely controlling where and when therapeutic cells are activated, which is particularly significant for the cancer immunotherapy in solid tumors.

 Methods of controlling genetic activation do already exist.
 These often rely on chemical induction, radio waves, or magnetic or light activation.
 These methods are generally imprecise regarding location, require signal amplification, and, as far as light activation goes, only applicable at near-surface locations.
-There is an unmet need for alternative, more precise targeting methods.
+There is an unmet need for alternative and more accurate targeting methods.

 The concept driving this current research forward is intriguing.
 The scientists were focused on developing a method whereby therapeutic T cells are engineered to sense ultrasound stimulation that is applied remotely, activating the cells to begin CAR expression.
 To achieve this, they made use of the Piezo 1 ion channel protein, a natural mechanically activated sensor found in tissues throughout the human body.
 The system was designed so that low-frequency ultrasonic stimulation of Piezo 1 would in turn activate a transcription factor and drive expression of engineered target genes.
 These genes express protein receptors that recognize antigens that are highly specific to cancer cells.